BradleyCulley/bradleyculley.github.io/_posts/2026-8-16-a-mind-in-love.md

 </blockquote>

 <p>
-I can imagine him tailgating at a football game and having a great time.
+I can imagine him tailgating at a football game.
 </p>

 <h4>5.
 Militaristic</h4>